 Those wholly unfamiliar with the nuances of esports might reasonably suppose that the most popular multiplayer games enjoyed by the public on home consoles would, naturally, be the most popular esports.
 However, the global competitive gaming circuit spent many long years developing on the PC platform, as resultantly the largest esports tournaments and events are all focused on PC-centric experiences.

-This picture is destined to shift, and is doing so before our eyes.
-The huge investment behind console-focused esports events like Microsoft’s Halo Championship Series and mobile titles such as Free Fire demonstrate that esports is growing beyond its historic confines rapidly.
+This picture is destined to shift and is doing so before our eyes.
+The huge investment behind console-focused esports events like Microsoft’s Halo Championship Series and esports marketplaces popping up like igitems demonstrates that esports is rapidly growing beyond its historic confines.

 Yet there’s another reason that many of the world’s most competitive titles are still to be found on PCs – the input method.
 Whereas a game controller have up to 20 distinct buttons, a keyboard can have over 108.
 And then there’s the mouse – despite the best advancements in thumb-stick controller tracking, nothing beats the speed and accuracy of a mouse when it comes to games like first-person shooters.